 - In the Grid view in the Library or in the Filmstrip in any module, right-click (Windows) or Control-click (Mac OS) a photo and choose Create Virtual Copy from the context menu.

 Tip: If the copy does not appear in the Grid view, the photos may be part of a collapsed stack.
 Try choosing Photo > Stacking > Expand All Stacks.
-If that doesn’t work, the photos may be filtered.
+If that doesn’t work, make sure the Library > Enable Filters option is unchecked.
 Try using a different display method, such as choosing All Photographs in the Catalog panel.

 - In the Library module, select a virtual copy of a photo in the Grid view or the Filmstrip and choose Photo > Set Copy As Master.